Tata Steel: History

-Tata Iron and Steel Company (TISCO) was founded by Jamsetji Nusserwanji Tata and formally established by Sir Dorabji Tata on 26 August 1907.
+Tata Iron and Steel Company (TISCO) was founded by Jamsetji Nusserwanji Tata and established by Sir Dorabji Tata on 26 August 1907.
 TISCO started pig iron production in 1911 and began producing steel in 1912 as a branch of Jamsetji's Tata Group.
-During the First World War (1914–1918), the company survived economic challenges by supplying steel for the war effort in India.
+During the First World War (1914–1918), the company maintained operations by supplying steel for the war effort in India.

-In 1920, TISCO incorporated The Tinplate Company of India Ltd (TCIL) as a joint venture with then Burmah Shell to manufacture tinplate.
-TCIL was later renamed Tata Tinplate.
+In 1920, TISCO and Burmah Shell formed the Tinplate Company of India Ltd (TCIL) as a joint venture; the entity was later renamed Tata Tinplate.
+By 1939, TISCO operated the largest steel plant in the British Empire.

-By 1939, it operated the largest steel plant in the British Empire.
-The company launched a major modernization and expansion program in 1951.
-Later, in 1958, the program was upgraded to 2 million metric tonnes per annum (MTPA).
-By 1970, the company had around 40,000 employees at Jamshedpur, and another 20,000 in neighbouring coal mines.
+The company launched a modernisation and expansion program in 1951, which was scaled in 1958 to reach a production capacity of 2 million metric tonnes per annum (MTPA).
+By 1970, the company's workforce included approximately 40,000 employees in Jamshedpur and 20,000 in neighbouring coal mines.

-In 1990, the company expanded and established a subsidiary, Tata Inc., in New York.

-In 2005, the company changed its name from TISCO to Tata Steel Ltd.

-In 2007, Tata Steel acquired the UK-based steelmaker Corus Group.
+TISCO established a New York subsidiary, Tata Inc., in 1990.
+The company was renamed Tata Steel Ltd. in 2005.
+In 2007, it acquired the UK-based Corus Group.

 In 2016, Tata Steel announced it would sell its UK business, including the Port Talbot Steelworks, due to losses and broader market conditions.

-As of November 2021, Tata Steel reportedly posted the highest profits among Tata Group companies, according to financial reports from that period.
-In July 2019, the Tata Steel Kalinganagar (TSK) plant was named to the World Economic Forum’s Global Lighthouse Network, which "identifies and awards the most advanced operational sites in the world".
+As of November 2021, Tata Steel posted the highest profits within the Tata Group.

-In May 2025, Tata Steel inaugurated its new facility in Odisha, increasing annual capacity at Kalinganagar from 3 million to 8 million tonnes with an investment of ₹27,000 crore.
+In July 2019, the World Economic Forum added the Tata Steel Kalinganagar (TSK) plant to its Global Lighthouse Network, a designation for facilities utilizing advanced manufacturing technologies.
+In May 2025, the company opened a new facility in Odisha, expanding Kalinganagar's annual capacity from 3 million to 8 million tonnes following a ₹27,000 crore investment.

 Nationalization attempts

-There have been two unsuccessful attempts to nationalize Tata Steel, one in 1971 and another in 1979.
-In 1971, the Prime Minister of India Indira Gandhi tried to nationalize the company but failed.
-In 1979, Prime Minister Morarji Desai wanted to nationalize the company, spurred by Minister for Industries George Fernandes, and Minister of Steel, Mines, and Coals Biju Patnaik.
-However, union protests prevented nationalization efforts.
+There have been two attempts to nationalize Tata Steel.
+In 1971, then-Prime Minister Indira Gandhi, tried to nationalize the company, but failed.
+In 1979, Prime Minister Morarji Desai attempted to nationalize the company again, encouraged by Industry Minister George Fernandes and Steel Minister Biju Patnaik.
+However, these efforts were halted following protests from labour unions.

-Labor welfare
+Labour welfare

-Tata Steel was one of the earliest Indian companies to implement labor welfare measures such as an eight-hour workday (since 1912), free medical care (since 1915), school facilities for children of employees (since 1917), paid time off (since 1920), the formation of a provident fund and accident compensation (both in 1920), vocational training (since 1921), maternity benefits (since 1928), profit-sharing bonuses (since 1934), and a retirement gratuity (since 1937).
+During the early 20th century, Tata Steel introduced several labour policies, including an eight-hour workday (1912), free medical care (1915), and schools for employees' children (1917).
+The company also established paid time off (1920), a provident fund (1920), and accident compensation (1920).
+Other measures included vocational training (1921), maternity benefits (1928), profit-sharing bonuses (1934), and a retirement gratuity (1937).